Ohio St, LSU, Clemson, UGA in CFP position; Utah, OU next

 Utah was fifth, Oklahoma sixth and Baylor seventh in the committee’s second-to-last top 25 released Tuesday.
 The final rankings that set the pairings for the national semifinals come out Sunday after each FBS conference plays a championship game this weekend.
 The most pivotal games will be LSU-Georgia in the Southeastern Conference championship game; Oklahoma-Baylor in the Big 12 championship; and Utah-Oregon – 13th this week – for the Pac-12 title Friday night.

-Wisconsin was eighth, followed by Florida and Penn State.
-Alabama was 12th, its lowest ranking in the six years the committee has been doing a weekly top 25 over the final third of the season.
+Wisconsin was eighth, followed by Florida and Penn State rounding out the top 10.
+Alabama was 12th, its lowest ranking in the six years of the committee rankings.

-Alabama’s drop after losing to Auburn, which was 11th, means the Crimson Tide will not only miss the playoff for the first time in its six-year history, but it won’t even play in a major bowl.
-The last time Alabama played in something other than a New Year’s Six or BCS bowl was after the 2010 season.
-The Tide beat Michigan State 49-7 in the Capital One Bowl in Orlando.

-Among teams outside the Power Five, Memphis was highest ranked at 17th.
-Boise State is 19th and Cincinnati, which faces Memphis in the American Athletic Conference title game, was 20th.
-Appalachian State out of the Sun Belt is 21st.

 —